Deep Reinforcement Learning based Autonomous Decision-Making for Cooperative UAVs: A Search and Rescue Real World Application: Methodology

 \subsection{LIDAR-SLAM Altitude Fix}

+To fix this problem, the most obvious solution would be to use a laser range finder or a radar altimeter.
+We were unable to use these as a solution because the parts were not on the approved competition list, so another solution was needed.
+In the competition equipment list, a second Intel RealSense was allowed, so we moved on to using this as our range finder.

-The downward-facing Red, Green, Blue, and Depth (RGBD) camera is utilised to correct for the predicted height drift.
-First, the median depth was calculated from five equidistance areas in the depth image.
+To utilise the RGB-D camera, we need to find a robust way to measure the correct distance.
+First, the median depth was calculated from five equidistant areas in the depth image.
 One of these was located in the centre of the image, and the other four were in the centre of each quadrant.
 The final depth was measured as the median of the five values and injected into the control loop.

+This method was used to improve the accuracy of the measured distance.
+The depth camera is a noisy sensor, with values that can fluctuate widely.
+So by using five areas and using the median values, we factor in outliers when taking a measurement.
+The camera's wider field of view also provides a clearer view of what is beneath the drone as it flies, compared to a more typical laser rangefinder.
+This means that when negotiating a ledge, we can be more certain when the edge is cleared.

 The environment in which the drone was expected to operate was mostly flat, with multiple levels.
 To detect a change in level, a control loop was devised that would compare the vertical velocity measured by the flight controller's Inertial Measurement Unit (IMU) with the calculated velocity from concurrent depth measurements from the depth camera.
 Any significant deviations between these two values indicate a change in level, and the calculated relative depth is updated to reflect this.